rkapl123/OreControl/docs/OREDB.md

 ORE DB is
 - a collection of sql DDL scripts to create a Database for storing ORE Parameters, trade data and marketdata/fixingdata.
-- perl scripts to extract given xml files (e.g. examples) or marketdata/fixingdata into sql DML scripts
+- perl scripts to transform given xml files (e.g. examples) and marketdata/fixingdata into sql DML scripts.
-- the perl scripts, SQL DDL/DML scripts and final database extraction/ORE running are executed with windows cmd-shell scripts.
+- the perl scripts and the (generated) SQL DDL/DML scripts are executed with windows cmd-shell scripts.
+- currently MS SQL Server and MYSQL are supported.
+The proof-of-concept final database extraction/ORE running is only possible with MS SQL Server as it supports XML-creation for SQL Queries.

 ## SQL DDL scripts